TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 ### AI and Product Taxonomies

-The importance of a well-designed taxonomy extends far beyond documentation.
-Modern AI systems—including developer copilots, retrieval-augmented generation (RAG) systems, intelligent search, and documentation assistants—depend on clear semantic boundaries to distinguish one concept from another.

-Unlike human readers, AI systems do not understand products by browsing documentation.
-They retrieve fragments of information and infer relationships based on how concepts are described throughout the documentation body.
+For decades, product taxonomies existed primarily to help people organize and navigate documentation.
+As AI becomes an increasingly common interface to technical documentation, they now serve another purpose: they help AI understand it.
+Developer copilots, retrieval-augmented generation (RAG) systems, intelligent search, and documentation assistants do not browse documentation the way people do.
+Instead, they retrieve fragments of information and infer relationships between concepts based on the semantic structure of the documentation corpus.

+This makes product taxonomies more important than ever.
+A well-designed taxonomy establishes clear semantic boundaries between products, capabilities, infrastructure, and integration patterns.
+It gives every concept a canonical place within the knowledge model and clearly defines how related concepts should—and should not—be associated.
+When those semantic boundaries become blurred, AI systems can build **false semantic bridges** between concepts that were never intended to be interchangeable.

 Consider two related products:

 * **Payments API**
 * **Hosted Checkout**

-Suppose the documentation repeatedly describes Hosted Checkout as simply another way of using the Payments API, even though the two products still expose different request payloads, APIs, and implementation workflows.
+Suppose the documentation repeatedly describes Hosted Checkout as simply another way of using the Payments API, even though the two products expose different request payloads, APIs, and implementation workflows.
 A developer asks an AI assistant:

 > *"Show me an example Payments API request."*

-Instead of returning a Payments API example, the AI retrieves a Hosted Checkout payload because the documentation has taught it that the two concepts are interchangeable.
+Instead of returning a Payments API example, the AI retrieves a Hosted Checkout payload because the documentation has taught it that the two products are conceptually interchangeable.
 The AI has not hallucinated.
-Rather, it has inferred the relationship established by the documentation itself.
-This is why semantic boundaries matter.
-A well-designed taxonomy distinguishes products, capabilities, infrastructure, and integration patterns before describing how they relate to one another.
-Related concepts remain connected, but they are not conflated.
+It has inferred the relationships established by the documentation itself.

-As AI becomes an increasingly common interface to technical documentation, taxonomy is no longer simply a documentation exercise.
-It has become the semantic model that determines how both humans and machines understand a product portfolio.
+As AI becomes an increasingly common consumer of technical documentation, product taxonomies are no longer simply a navigation or documentation exercise.
+They have become part of the semantic architecture of a documentation system, shaping how both humans and machines understand a product portfolio.

 # Taxonomy versus Organizational Structure